-- If you connect a Bluetooth adapter (e.g. CD BTB200) to this unit, you can control Blue tooth audio players via Bluetooth wireless technology. - In some countries, CD BTB200 is not sold on the market.
+If you use a Bluetooth adapter (e.g. CD BTB200), you can connect a cellular phone fea turing Bluetooth wireless technology to this unit for hands free, wireless calls, even while driving.

+• In some countries, CD BTB200 is not sold on the market.